 How to apply for a Skilled Worker visa?

-Migrants who wish to apply for the Skilled Worker visa must ensure they understand and satisfy the requirements listed under Appendix SW to the Immigration Rules.
+Migrants who wish to apply for the Skilled Worker visa must ensure they understand and satisfy the requirements listed under Appendix Skilled Worker to the Immigration Rules.
 Migrants must score 70 points to be eligible for a Skilled Worker visa application.
 50 points out of the 70 falls under the mandatory criteria.
 The remaining 20 points will be awarded under the tradable section.
 The 50 points will be awarded for the following:

 - 20 points will be awarded where the migrant has obtained a valid Certificate of Sponsorship (CoS);